Using the Dual MF Film

 film holding channel.

-of the T-Lock bottom just barely down into the film holding channel (1
+insert one side of the T-Lock bottom just barely down into the film

 of the T-Lock until it pops down into the film holding channel.
 Continue applying downward pressure evenly on